Zoned Decimal Format

 Micro Focus supports both the zoned-decimal and the modified-zoned-decimal.
 Refer to the SIGN(EBCDIC) directive for supporting the modified-zoned-decimal format.
 The directive SIGN(EBCDIC) should only be used in an EBCDIC encoded environment.
 For the ASCII encoded environment it should only be used with caution for exception processing.

 Note: when using FTP in ASCII mode to transfer a file that contains zoned-decimal fields (or data strings) the sign position of the field will be translated based on its character value not its numeric value.
-This is performing a non-arithmetic function on a numeric field and results in a non-numeric format or modified-zoned-decimal format .
+This is performing a non-arithmetic function on a numeric field and results in a non-numeric format or modified-zoned-decimal format.

-Table for Sign Byte, Zone-Decimal, Strict Definition
+Table of Contents Previous Section Next Section Sign for Zone-Decimal, Strict Definition

 The following is a table of values for the sign position of a Zone-Decimal (strict definition) field using EBCDIC or ASCII encoding.